Creative Fundraising Idea: #Selfies for Good by the World Food Programme

 Remember when Peter Dunn raised over $40,000 on Twitter for a nonprofit in his community?
 Well, Twitter strikes again!
 Here is an awesome creative fundraising idea, currently in progress by the World Food Programme, that utilizes real time events, pop culture and social media to generate buzz (and money) for a great cause.

-Mastercard is sponsoring the initiative and is donating $5 for every selfie taken at SXSW and tweeted with the hashtag #dogood.
+Mastercard is sponsoring the initiative at SXWW, donating $5 for every selfie taken and tweeted with the hashtag #dogood.
 Every $5 provides a month of school meals for a hungry child through a WFP program.